imgrant/roon-extension-radio-presets-api/README.md

 ## Installation

-### Using Roon Extension Manager
+### Method 1: Using Roon Extension Manager
-If you're using the [Roon Extension Manager](https://github.com/TheAppgineer/roon-extension-manager) to manage extensions for your Roon core, you can use that to install this extension by adding a [custom repository file](https://github.com/TheAppgineer/roon-extension-manager/wiki/Development) — copy the [`radio-presets-api.json`](repos/radio-presets-api.json) file to a `repos/` subdirectory on the system where your Roon Extension Manager is running, then use the Roon Extension Manager to [install the extension](https://github.com/TheAppgineer/roon-extension-manager/wiki).
+If you're using the [Roon Extension Manager](https://github.com/TheAppgineer/roon-extension-manager) to manage extensions for your Roon core, you can use that to install this extension by adding a [custom repository file](https://github.com/TheAppgineer/roon-extension-manager/wiki/Development) — copy the [`radio-presets-api.json`](extension-manager-repo/radio-presets-api.json) file to a `repos/` subdirectory on the system where your Roon Extension Manager is running, then use the Roon Extension Manager to [install the extension](https://github.com/TheAppgineer/roon-extension-manager/wiki).

 n.b. in future hopefully this extension will be integrated into the main [extension repository](https://github.com/TheAppgineer/roon-extension-repository), in which case you can skip the first step of manually copying the repo file.

-### Manual installation
+### Method 2: Manual installation

   1. Install Node.js (see [pre-requisites](#pre-requisites)), check you're running Node.js 5.x or higher with: `node -v`
   2. Clone this git repository to a suitable location (where you will run the extension, usually the same system as your Roon core, although it need not be)